Dating and Communication

 There seems to be plenty of information available about finding a partner, negotiating play, colaring subs, and signing contracts but information on BDSM break-ups seems scant.
 Which is a shame.
 Here's a start.

-(NOTE: Many of these "Breaking Up" links were suggested by ariana, a lady from Michigan who teaches a workshop entitled "Surviving a D/s Relationship Breakup."
+NOTE: Many of these "Breaking Up" links had been suggested by ariana, a lady from Michigan who taught a workshop entitled "Surviving a D/s Relationship Breakup.".
+Thank you, ariana.

-- Dumped by your Dom? from Dorothy Hayden's SexTreatment.com: A psychotherapist looks at why 'breaking up is hard to do' in a B&D Relationship and how to survive the split.
+- Dumped by your Dom?
+By Dorothy C. Hayden, CSW.
+A psychotherapist looks at why 'breaking up is hard to do' in a B&D Relationship and how to survive the split.

 - Ask the Therapist: How Do I End a Relationship? by William A. Henkin, Ph.D.: A therapist answers the question "As a submissive, how do I end a D&S relationship without seriously damaging my dominant's ego?"